 At What's My Car Worth? we aim to provide this service as conveniently as possible.
 Using a car's number plate and basic information about its features and mileage, we can calculate with a good degree of accuracy what a car is worth when buying it from a dealer, or when conducting a private sale or purchase away from traditional dealer lots.
 Our service is quick, efficient and free, and it's the best way to make sure that a car is not overpriced, or that the car's price perfectly reflects its previous use and its included features.
 There are some distinct benefits to researching a used car's value for both buyers and sellers that can actually make the difference between a successful sale and a long, fruitless string of classified ads that goes unanswered for weeks at a time.
+Our free car valuations are now provided by We Value It.

 For Buyers, a Great Benchmark to Keep in Mind When Shopping for a Used Car